MrLampochka/tgBot/README.md

-# tgBot
+# TgBot
-tgBot created with pyTelegramBotAPI use yourself tgTOKEN
+TgBot created with pyTelegramBotAPI use yourself tgTOKEN

 # install package